Jon Bowden: Career

 He joined Port Vale for £5,000 in September 1985.
 He impressed greatly on his debut at number 10 in a 4–1 win at Vale Park on 14 September against Cambridge United, and was described as the 'architect of victory'; despite this great start he dislocated his elbow three minutes before the full-time whistle.
-After recovering he became a first team regular in the 1985–86 Fourth Division promotion side, scoring three goals in 44 games, playing in a five-man midfield with Oshor Williams, Geoff Hunter, Robbie Earle, and Paul Maguire.
-Bowden remained a regular in John Rudge's first team plans in the Third Division, scoring four goals in 42 matches in 1986–87.
+After recovering, he became a first-team regular in the 1985–86 Fourth Division promotion side, scoring three goals in 44 games, playing in a five-man midfield with Oshor Williams, Geoff Hunter, Robbie Earle, and Paul Maguire.
+Bowden remained a regular in John Rudge's first-team plans in the Third Division, scoring four goals in 42 matches in 1986–87.
 However, he lost his place in April 1987 and three months later was sold to Dixie McNeil's Wrexham for £12,500.

 The "Dragons" finished 11th in the Fourth Division in 1987–88, though were just four points shy of the play-offs.
-Under Brian Flynn's stewardship, Wrexham qualified for the play-offs with a seventh-place finish in 1988–89, but were defeated by Leyton Orient 2–1 in the play-off Final.
+Under Brian Flynn's stewardship, Wrexham qualified for the play-offs with a seventh-place finish in 1988–89, but were defeated by Leyton Orient 2–1 in the play-off final.
 Wrexham plummeted to 21st in 1989–90, eight points but only three places above bottom club Colchester United.
 They hit rock bottom in 1990–91, Bowden's last season at the Racecourse Ground, but still maintained their Football League status.
-He appeared in the 1991 Welsh Cup Final at Cardiff Arms Park, which ended in a 2–0 defeat to Swansea City.
+He appeared in the 1991 Welsh Cup final at Cardiff Arms Park, which ended in a 2–0 defeat to Swansea City.

 Bowden moved on to Rochdale, as the "Dale" finished eighth in 1991–92, one place and two points behind Barnet in the play-offs.
 They fell to 11th in 1992–93, five points outside the play-offs.
 Manager Dave Sutton then took Rochdale to a ninth-place finish in 1993–94, four points behind Carlisle United in the play-off zone.
 The Spotland side then dropped to 15th in 1994–95.
-However Bowden's career was ended following an Achilles injury.
+However, Bowden's career ended after an Achilles injury.